Himangshu205/HackInverse-0.5-project/README.md

 # HackInverse-0.5-project
-A modern habit tracker built with HTML, CSS &amp; JavaScript to help users form daily routines and track progress.
+This is a modern habit tracker built with HTML, CSS &amp; JavaScript to help users form daily routines and track progress.
 ---
 # 🧠 HABITPRO – A Habit Tracker Web App